 Find Medicare Part D Prescription Drug Plan Coverage

-Fact checked Reviewed by: Leron Moore, Medicare consultant - Published: Jul 02, 2021
+Fact checked Reviewed by: Leron Moore, Medicare consultant - Updated: Oct 18, 2021

 What you should know

-- 1 Medicare Part D is a private drug insurance plan offered to Medicare recipients.
-Failure to enroll in a Part D plan may result in a Late Enrollment Penalty.
+- 2 Medicare Part D is a private drug insurance plan offered to Medicare beneficiaries.
+Failure to enroll in a Part D plan may result in a late enrollment penalty.

-- 2 If you have Part D prescription drug coverage, it covers a wide range of prescription drugs from the most commonly prescribed categories.
+- 3 Part D prescription drug coverage covers a wide range of prescription drugs from the most commonly prescribed categories.

-- 3 You can enroll in Medicare Part D as an addition to your Original Medicare coverage, or it could be combined with a Medicare Advantage Plan (Part C).
+- 4 You can enroll in Medicare Part D as an addition to your Original Medicare coverage, or it could be combined with a Medicare Advantage Plan (MA-PD).

 Medicare Part D is prescription drug coverage that’s available to people on Medicare.
-Unlike Part A and Part B, Medicare Part D is offered by private companies, and most people will have around 25-35 plans to choose from depending on their state.
+Unlike Part A and Part B, Medicare Part D is offered by private companies, either as a stand-alone prescription drug plan (PDP) or as part of a Medicare Advantage Plan with drug coverage (MA-PD).
+Most people will have around 25-35 plans to choose from depending on their state.
 Overall, in 2021, there were nearly 1,000 PDPs offered nationwide.

-You should plan to enroll in a Medicare prescription drug plan (PDP) when you are eligible (which is either when you turn 65, or when your creditable coverage through an employer ends).
-If you miss the cutoff, you’ll pay a Late Enrollment Penalty that will continue for the entire time you receive Medicare coverage – which may be the rest of your life.
+You should plan to enroll in a Medicare prescription drug plan when you are eligible (which is either when you turn 65, or when your creditable coverage through an employer ends).
+If you miss the cutoff, you’ll pay a late enrollment penalty that will continue for the entire time you receive Medicare coverage – which may be the rest of your life.